Chr15w1986/Motor-Werks/README.md

 ### **Services page**

-1. On this page, users can view all available services
+1. On this page, users can view all available services:
   - If the user is not logged in, a login button will be available
   - If the user is logged in, a GO BACK button will be available
 <br>